 Drag a TIMER node into the workspace, rename it as Pause, and change the Duration property to 500 ms.

-NOTE: This TIMER node adds some time lag between the onset of the test image and the onset of the test audio and add a PLAY_SOUND node to play the test audios.
+NOTE: This TIMER node adds some time lag between the onset of the test image and the onset of the test audio.
 The time lag gives participants a chance to familiarize with the test images.
-Participants’ eye movements during this preview period provide a baseline for determining the effects of the spoken language input, especially when the critical words are situated at the beginning of the test audios.
+Participants’ eye movements during this preview period also provide a baseline for determining the effects of the spoken language input, especially when the critical words are situated at the beginning of the test audios.

 Drag a PLAY_SOUND node in to the work space and rename it as test_audio.
-Click the Sound File property and connect it with the correct column of the data source (as being described in step 3.5.1) and add the message Test_Audio_Onset into the Message property.
+Click the Sound File property and connect it with the correct column of the data source (as being described in step 3.5.1) and add the message test_audio_onset into the Message property.

 Drag a TIMER node into the work space, rename it as test_audio_length.
 Change the Duration Property to 10500 ms.